jimflynn/kuwa-tcup/Directory/README.md

     node scan.js

-The user-facing interface for this module is stored in the basic_income_client subfolder.
+The user-facing interface for this module is stored in the client subfolder.